matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 > That would be a wonderful read!
 Here’s one for a11y audit: `<img src=picture.png alt=picture.png>`

 I thought it would be a fantastic idea to not just try to mess with as many people as possible, but get rewarded with a perfect lighthouse score on top.

+## Let’s exclude as many people as possible

+We’ll take this simple, accessible page as a basis.